IBM-EPBL/IBM-Project-49986-1660887072/README.md

 ## Aim

-To develop a problem statement for a Novel Method For Handwritten Digit Recognition System.
+To develop a model for recognition of handwritten digits from the image.

 ## Problem Statement
 Handwriting recognition is one of the compelling research works going on